-The special feature of this house only 50 meters from the beach is an exceptional view on the enchanting bay of Torre Dell'Orso, which is very hard to find.
-The spacious terrace, sun partly sun exposed with sun beds and equipped for outdoor dining (table, chairs, and barbecue) and a wonderful sea view.
-The inside decor has the following feature: living room with table, chairs, various furniture and fully equipped kitchenette (fridge with freezer, pens, dishes and more).
+The special feature of this house is its distance of only 50 meters to the beach and the exceptional view over the enchanting bay of Torre Dell'Orso, which is very hard to come by even in such beautiful places like Salento.
+The spacious terrace, partly sun exposed with sun beds and equipped for outdoor dining (table, chairs, and barbecue) and a wonderful sea view.
+The inside has the following features: living room with table, chairs, various furniture and fully equipped american kitchen (fridge with freezer, pans, dishes and more).
 2 bed rooms, each with a TV, one with a double bed and the other one with 2 single beds; bathroom with shower box; and a closet.
-Further you have got: washing machine,a foldable bed, which you could put in the living room.
+Further you have got: washing machine,a foldable bed, which you could place in the living room.

 Air conditioning; washing machine;TV in each bedroom; foldable bed; barbecue.